-With Thanksgiving just a few days away, the leaves, with their vibrant color change, have started reminding us of the festivities that await us in the weeks to come.
+With Thanksgiving just two short months away, the leaves, with their vibrant color change, have started reminding us of the festivities that await us in the months to come.
 As we make our way through autumn and towards winter, most of us are besieged by a sense of urgency and planning.

 There is so much to do and so much to look forward to that it is easy to forget our basic needs in the frenzy.
 Fortunately, essential oils offer a simple yet effective way to tend to our mind and our body, which will no doubt be burdened by our over compensating ways.